stiller-leser/wordpress-grunt-starter-theme/README.md

 Now let's get into business: The stylesheets and scripts you should edit yourself are `assets/dev/style.less` and `assets/dev/scripts.js`.
 The files located in `assets/dist/` will be regenerated everytime you run grunt, so DO NOT EDIT THESE.
 The theme's `style.css` is only used for the theme header (since WordPress requires it), but you should not use it as an actual stylesheet.

 The default procedure you will be using over and over is the following: Everytime you would like to preview your changes (whether it is stylesheets or scripts), simply type `grunt` into Terminal (again, of course, inside your theme folder).
 This compiles and regenerates the required files.

+To use `watch` mode, where scripts and stylesheets are automatically regenerated everytime you change them, enter `grunt watch` into terminal.
+You can also watch scripts and stylesheets independently from each other, by using `grunt watch:scripts` or `grunt watch:stylesheets`.

 * A tiny hint: * If you want to regenerate the new translation file (a .pot file located in `languages/`), you should type `grunt theme-refresh` into Terminal.